There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 - Wednesday: Listen to some Jazz Music at Cafe Zorba.

 - Thursday: Jueves de bandas.
-Drink artisanal beers at the factory 3 Cordilleras and listen to live music.
+Drink artisanal beers at the Factory 3 Cordilleras and listen to live music.

 - Friday: Take free dance classes at Social Club Academia.